By Mike Mitchell

 Cornerback- Saivion Smith (Houston Roughnecks- Dallas Cowboys)

 Cowboys CB Depth Chart: Chidobe Awuzie, Anthony Brown, Jourdan Lewis, Trevon Diggs, Daryl Worley, Reggie Robinson II, CJ Goodwin, Deante Burton, Chris Westry

-On paper, the former Alabama cornerback Saivion Smith has everything you are looking for.
-6’1, 200 pounds with great athletic ability.
+On paper, the former Alabama cornerback Saivion Smith has everything you are looking for a defensive back.
+He’s 6’1, 200 pounds with great athletic ability.
 Only 22 years old, but it will be challenging to make the Dallas roster.
 Saivion Smith will have to bring value on special teams to make it.
 With practice squads extended, that maybe Smith’s best destination for his development.

 Cornerback- Arrion Springs (Los Angeles Wildcats- Pittsburgh Steelers)

 Steelers CB Depth Chart: Joe Haden, Steven Nelson, Mike Hilton, Justin Layne, Alexander Myres, Breon Borders, Cameron Sutton, Trajan Bandy, James Pierre

 Arrion Springs is the classic case of why leagues like the XFL make sense.
 At Oregon back in 2018, Springs was the 7th ranked corner in the nation by Pro Football Focus.
 Despite showing good speed (4.46), Springs went undrafted.
 For whatever reason, he has slipped through the cracks time in and time out.
 Even in the XFL, Springs was traded from Tampa to LA.
 With Pittsburgh, there’s room for movement up the depth chart, that’s if Springs doesn’t slip through the cracks again.

 Safety- Tyree Kinnel (DC Defenders- Pittsburgh Steelers)